Vyral/jeremy-bowers/events.md

 ### [Career Night](https://www.eventbrite.com/e/career-night-at-kw-philly-tickets-59552264426){: target="_blank"}&nbsp;
 {: .center}

-Come see what it's like to be a part of our team and experience KW Philly Culture at its finest.
+Come see what it’s like to be a part of our team and experience KW Philly Culture at its finest.
 You will be joined by top producers in our office.

 ### [Exam Preps ](https://www.eventbrite.com/e/real-estate-exam-prep-course-tickets-59552340654){: target="_blank"}
 {: .center}